IuliiNet/bin/README.md

-/usr/local/bin/ sh script for gentoo router
+# scripts

+Some usefull gentoo router script for IuliiNet mesh network.